David Garrett (politician): Member of Parliament

 He joined the ACT party three months before the 2008 election, when he was approached to stand for ACT in an arrangement made between Rodney Hide, ACT leader, and Garth McVicar, chairman of the Sensible Sentencing Trust.
 He was elected as a list MP, having been ranked fifth on the ACT party list.
-He resigned from the ACT party on September 18, 2010 after the passport fraud incident came to light.
+He resigned from the ACT party on September 18, 2010, after the passport fraud incident came to light.
 He was formally confirmed as an independent MP at the beginning of the following week but then resigned from Parliament on September 23.

 Legislation

-Garrett is the author of the "three strikes" legislation which was supported by the National Party and incorporated into the Sentencing and Parole Reform Bill which became law in May 2010.
+Garrett is the author of the "three strikes" legislation which was supported by the National Party and incorporated into the Sentencing and Parole Reform Act 2010 which became law in May 2010.
 Under this law, certain crimes involving violence or sexual offending are deemed "strike" offences.
 An offender receives a normal sentence and a warning for a first strike offence, a sentence without parole for a second, and the maximum sentence for the offence without parole for a third.